 Why You’ll Love This Green Bean Casserole

-- It’s healthier & gut friendly.
-Traditionally green bean casserole is made using cream of mushroom soup and fried onion strings, two ingredients that aren’t very healthy or gut friendly.
-This low fodmap green bean recipe is made using easy to digest ingredients.
+- It's healthier & gut friendly.
+Traditionally green bean casserole is made using cream of mushroom soup and crispy onions, two ingredients that aren't very healthy or gut friendly.
+This healthy green bean casserole recipe is made using easy to digest ingredients.

-- It’s simple.
-Requiring only a few ingredients you’ll likely already have in your pantry and just about 30 minutes of your time to prepare, this is a simple low fodmap side dish to prepare.
+- It's simple.
+Requiring only a few ingredients you'll likely already have in your pantry and just about 30 minutes of your time to prepare, this is a simple low fodmap side dish to prepare for Thanksgiving dinner.

 - It is delicious.
 Just because it’s healthier and easier to digest does not mean this green bean casserole skimps on flavor!